0xflotus/curl/docs/URL-SYNTAX.md

 ### "scheme-less"

 curl supports "URLs" that do not start with a scheme.
-This is not supported by any of the specification.
-This is a shortcut to entering URLs that was supported by browsers early on and has been mimiced by curl.
+This is not supported by any of the specifications.
+This is a shortcut to entering URLs that was supported by browsers early on and has been mimicked by curl.

 Based on what the host name starts with, curl will "guess" what protocol to
 use: